-It’s critical to take hurricane preparations for rental properties.
+It’s critical to take hurricane preparations when renting or owning a rental property.
 Natural disasters, like hurricanes, are inevitable.
 This is especially true when they’re as common as they are in the Charleston area.
-Hurricane Season is from May to November.
-This is a stressful time for everyone including rental property owners and renters.
-The good thing about a hurricane is that there is usually some warning time before it hits the area.
-As frightening as a hurricane can be, it’s important to take precautions that will help prepare you, the landlord, and your renters.
+The good thing about a hurricane is there is typically some warning time before it hits your area.
+As frightening as a hurricane can be, it’s important to take precautions that will help prepare you, whether you’re the landlord or a renter.

 Here are some precautions to consider that will help prepare your rental property during hurricane season.